The St. Louis Cardinals (37-52) are on the road to face the Chicago White Sox (38-53) at Guaranteed Rate Field on Sunday...

 Where did the St. Louis Cardinals finish the season?

-The St. Louis Cardinals finished in second place in the NL Central, five games behind the Brewers, who finished first.
+The St. Louis Cardinals finished in second place in the NL Central.

 How many games did the St. Louis Cardinals win?